10 Days Walking / 11 Overnight Stays

 Notes:

-Additional overnight stays can be arranged at a cost of £50.00 to £60.00 per person per night depending on the stages.
+Additional overnight stays can be arranged from £65.00 per person per night depending on the stages.
 However, the cost of an extra night in the cities of Glasgow and Edinburgh can vary substantially so price upon request

 Please note that, upon the actual booking of rooms, we will do our very best to try and reduce the single or solo walkers’ supplement.
 This will be dependent on availability of rooms at the time of booking